vincenttommi/phase-1-review-conditionals/README.md

 > ever, really — it's an imperfect solution for legacy code compatibility.)
 > Ready to put that killer new vocabulary to the test?
 Here we go!

-## Learn to Use Conditional Statements
+## Review How to Use Conditional Statements

-In JavaScript, we use three structures for implementing condition-based control
+JavaScript includes three structures for implementing code conditionally: *if statements*, *switch statements*, and *ternary expressions*.
-flow: the `if...else` statement, `switch` statement, and ternary operator.

 ### `if` statement

-`if` statements are the most common type of conditional, and they're pretty
-straightforward:
+To write a basic `if` statement, we use the following structure:

 ```js
 if (condition) {